-Many young people fail to report cyber-bullying because of the comments made about them, which they feel embarrassed to share with a parent or teacher.
+Many young people fail to report online bullying because of the comments made about them, which they feel embarrassed to share with a parent or teacher.

 Don’t ignore the bullying.
 TELL SOMEONE you trust immediately.